soltesz-lab/ca1/README.txt

 runreceipt.txt
 lowindex.hoc

+VIEWING THE RESULTS
+In the tools folder, there are several MATLAB scripts useful for viewing the model characteristics or simulation results:
+- Run Organizer
+- AutoRig

 USING MERCURIAL
-Mercurial is a code versioning program and this model is meant to be used with Mercurial.
+Mercurial is a code versioning program; this model is meant to be used with Mercurial.
 To get started:
 1. Download and install Mercurial from http://mercurial.selenic.com/
 2. At the command prompt, cd to the root folder of this model